Updated

 • Publication

 The Malta Tax and Customs Administration (MTCA) issued Guidelines concerning the application of Article 6 of the Maltese Income Tax Act (ITA).
-The Guidelines do not set out any changes to the qualifying conditions or the tax benefits granted under this Article but set out reporting obligations to be followed by the employer and the qualifying employee when availing of the exemption concerning personal expenses paid by the employer on behalf of the qualifying employee and/or one’s family members.
+The Guidelines do not set out any changes to the qualifying conditions or the tax benefits granted under this Article but now clarifies that no reporting obligations should be required by the employer and the qualifying employee when availing of the exemption concerning personal expenses paid by the employer on behalf of the qualifying employee and/or one’s family members.

 Qualifying Expatriates